Banner

 • The ear thermometer is potentially easier and less invasive, but the rectal thermometer is more accurate.

-For the rectal method:
+For the Rectal Method

 2. Lubricate the thermometer tip with Vaseline or lubricant jelly.

-4. Have a helper firmly hold your cat in a crouching position, with the belly pressed against the ground.
+4. Have a helper firmly hold your cat in a crouching position, with the belly pressed gently against the ground.

-5. It may help to firmly wrap your cat in a thick towel like a kitty-burrito with tail and head exposed but legs and torso safely restrained.
+5. It may help to firmly wrap your cat in a thick towel like a kitty burrito, with tail and head exposed but legs and torso safely restrained.

 6. Gently lift your cat’s tail.
 The anus is the top hole, a puckered circle right below the tail base.
 The vagina or penis are located below the anus, in a slit or second hole.
 DO NOT mistake these for the anus.
 Serious injury could result.